Thompson Centre Course Responsibilities

 IE 4499 - Interdisciplinary Eng Design Project

-Students develop and practice engineering design skills by working on an interdisciplinary team-based project.
-The students will experience all phases of the design process, including: problem definition, generation and evaluation of concepts, engineering analysis and testing, and preparation of design documentation.
+This is the capstone design course for Integrated Engineering students, and other Western Engineering students who may have an entrepreneurial design project to pursue.
+Students demonstrate their competencies in integrated engineering systems of two or more disciplines, with a defensible business case for the design.
+Students will develop reports, communication materials, and prototypes as they complete all phases of the design process, including: problem definition, generation and evaluation of concepts, engineering analysis and testing, and preparation of design documentation.
 Project management and communications skills will also be emphasized.

 Course Outline